 Occurred: March 2021

-According to leaked documents leaked to The Guardian, workers will have to explain why they are leaving their desks to avoid being reported for a breach, amongst other requirements.
+According to leaked documents leaked to The Guardian, workers would have to explain why they are leaving their desks to avoid being reported for a breach, amongst other requirements.

 The plans led to complaints by trade unions about the 'unreasonable' and 'intrusive' nature of worker virtual monitoring programmes, including their impact on the privacy of those being monitored and their families.

-Teleperformance, which employs over 380,000 people in 34 countries and counts Apple, Amazon and Uber as customers, has since said the remote scans for infractions will not be used in the UK.
+Teleperformance, which employs over 380,000 people in 34 countries and counts Apple, Amazon and Uber as customers, later said the remote scans for infractions would not be used in the UK.

-The company has also faced resistance to its workforce monitoring activities and solutions in Albania, Colombia, the US, and other countries.
+The company also faced strong resistance to its workforce monitoring activities and solutions in Albania, Colombia, the US and other countries.

 Operator: Teleperformance